 This post contains affiliate links.
 Click on my disclosure to find out more!

 Serving cold food that SHOULD be warm is my ultimate fear when hosting a party.
 Keeping food warm for hours is NOT easy, especially when you have a crowd of people who are arriving at different times and eating throughout the party.
-You have temperature safe zones to consider plus the fact that food easily dries out over time.
+You have temperature safe zones to consider plus the fact that food easily dries out over time the longer it’s heated.

-But since the food, in my opinion, is the MOST important thing, I wanted to share some valuable advice with you that I have learned so you don’t make the same mistakes I’ve made!
+Since food, in my opinion, is the MOST important thing at a party, I wanted to share some valuable advice with you that I have learned so you don’t make the same mistakes I’ve made!

 Keep in mind, many of these tips may require purchasing items or equipment so think about what makes the most sense to purchase, what is the best investment for your future parties and most importantly, what works within your budget!